unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 [![View in ChartLab](Images/button.png)](https://apps.axibase.com/chartlab/6019ae9c)

-In conclusion, we can draw the following from our outputs:
+We can draw these conclusions from the output data:

 * Unadjusted federal government compensation per employee: **$50,211** in March of 1998 to **$92,078** in September of 2016
 * Adjusted federal government compensation per employee: **$74,608** in March of 1998 to **$92,078** in September of 2016